TwoAbove/cue/README.md

   strategy: (state, error) => {
     console.error(`Actor failed with state:`, state, `and error:`, error);
     if (error.name === "ValidationError") {
-      return "resume"; // Ignore validation errors, but let caller know }
+      // The operation was invalid, but the actor is fine. return "resume";
+    }
+    if (error.name === "CatastrophicConfigError") {
+      // The actor cannot function.
+      return "stop";
+    }
-    return "restart"; // Restart on any other error
+    // For any other unexpected error, assume state may be corrupt.
+    // WARNING: This will discard the actor's persisted data. return "reset";
   },
 };